AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 Organization Guidelines
 =======================

-Beyond this introduction and the operational environment description, most of the document describes the Tool Operational Requirements and the associated Testcases along the following guidelines:
+Beyond this introduction and the Operational Environment description, most of the document describes the Tool Operational Requirements and the associated Testcases along the following guidelines: